spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_aks.md

 - `backup_location_id` (String) The ID of the backup location to use for the backup.
 - `expiry_in_hour` (Number) The number of hours after which the backup will be deleted.
 For example, if the expiry is set to 24, the backup will be deleted after 24 hours.
 - `prefix` (String) Prefix for the backup name.
 The backup name will be of the format <prefix>-<cluster-name>-<timestamp>.
 - `schedule` (String) The schedule for the backup.
 The schedule is specified in cron format.
-For example, to run the backup every day at 1:00 AM, the schedule should be set to 0 1 * * *.
+For example, to run the backup every day at 1:00 AM, the schedule should be set to `0 1 * * *`.

 Optional:

 - `cluster_uids` (Set of String) The list of cluster UIDs to include in the backup.
-If `include_all_clusters` set to `true`, all clusters will be included.
+If `include_all_clusters` is set to `true`, then all clusters will be included.
 - `include_all_clusters` (Boolean) Whether to include all clusters in the backup.
 If set to false, only the clusters specified in `cluster_uids` will be included.
 - `include_cluster_resources` (Boolean) Whether to include the cluster resources in the backup.
 If set to false, only the cluster configuration and disks will be backed up.
 - `include_disks` (Boolean) Whether to include the disks in the backup.
 If set to false, only the cluster configuration will be backed up.
-- `namespaces` (Set of String) The list of namespaces to include in the backup.
+- `namespaces` (Set of String) The list of Kubernetes namespaces to include in the backup.
 If not specified, all namespaces will be included.

 <a id="nestedblock--cluster_profile"></a>